-Investigating.
-Teaching.
-Telling.
-As an international leader in environmental health, the Department of Environmental Health Sciences at the University of Michigan School of Public Health promotes excellence, innovation, and interdisciplinary collaboration.
-Our mission is to advance knowledge, train practitioners and researchers, and communicate evidence-based science to improve health and avoid harm.
+As an international leader in environmental health, the Department of Environmental Health Sciences (EHS) at the University of Michigan School of Public Health is dedicated to advancing knowledge, training practitioners and researchers, and communicating evidence-based science to improve health and avoid harm.

-This is a uniquely superb place to live, learn, and train.
-We boast a large, multi-disciplinary award-winning faculty with major strengths in industrial hygiene, human nutrition, environmental quality, toxicology, environmental epidemiology, genetics, epigenetics, and risk science.
-We have a well-funded portfolio of cutting-edge research involving collaborations across the university.
-Our department offers a curriculum and research base that promote integration, team-work, and high-impact science.
+Our multidisciplinary, award-winning faculty brings together the fields of industrial hygiene, environmental quality, toxicology, environmental epidemiology, genetics, epigenetics, and risk science.
+Our well-funded, cutting-edge research involves collaborations from across the university.
+And our curriculum and research base promotes integration, teamwork, and high-impact science.

 EHS students and fellows are at the center of all of these activities—learning from, participating in, and contributing to our department’s work in numerous ways.